marios-code-path/demo-chat/chat-core/README.md

     }
     ...

-Spring Boot autowires a Jackson2ObjectMapperBuilder, and will scan the classpath for available modules.
+Upon app startup, Spring Boot autowires a Jackson2ObjectMapperBuilder, and will scan the classpath for available modules.